Icenium/appbuilder-sublime-package/README.md

 You can synchronize all your changes to an app deployed on a connected device at once with the **Tools** -> **Telerik AppBuilder** -> **LiveSync Application** operation.
 This operation replaces all application files at once.

+> In this version of the AppBuilder package for Sublime Text for Linux, you cannot LiveSync your app via cable connection on iOS devices.

 1. Verify that you have connected your device and you have deployed the app.
 1. Run your app.
 1. Modify your code and save changes.